Sabina Olmos: Career

 A couple of hit comedies, Casamiento en Buenos Aires and Divorcio en Montevideo, with Niní Marshall and Enrique Serrano followed and then a role for which she is always remembered in Carnaval de antaño (1940).
 On the set of the film, she met the tango singer Carlos José Pérez de la Riestra, known as Charlo, who would become her husband until 1969 and she uttered the line, "Ya no soy tu Margarita, ahora me llaman Margot" ("I am not your Margarita, now you will call me Margot").
 Some of her most memorable works were done in the 1940s, including Historia de una noche (1941) for which she won the award for best performance in an ensemble, Albéniz (1946), which won a Silver Condor Award for Best Film, La gata for which she won Best Supporting Actress from the Argentine Academy of Cinematography Arts and Sciences and Tierra del Fuego, for which she won a Silver Condor Award for Best Actress and a Best Supporting Actress from the Argentine Academy of Cinematography Arts and Sciences.
 Her last memorable film in this period was Historia del 900 (1949) under the direction of Hugo del Carril with whom she also starred.

 As the Perónist Government began to fail, she and her husband made long trips outside Argentina and moved away from films.
 After the fall of Perón, Olmos and Charlo were exiled and lived outside Argentina, performing in Spain and Latin America.
 They lived in Spain for two years recording separately and together and also made some records in Colombia and Brazil.
 In all, they recorded twelve discs and five duets including such songs as “Amor de mis amores”, “Cuando cuentes la historia de tu vida”, “Lluvia sobre el mar”, “Pobre negra”, “Patio mío”, “La barranca”, “Sin ella” and “Poema de la despedida”, but she was not considered one of the great singers of the era and her recordings were looked at as novelties.
 They decided to return to Argentina in 1962 and Charlo produced the film Pesadilla (1963), in which she starred.
 The movie was an overwhelming failure at the box office and within a few years, the marriage also failed.

 Her career went into decline and despite a few appearances, Bettina (1964), Intimidades de una cualquiera (1974) and an appearance in the theatrical performance of "Hoy, ensayo, hoy" which she was invited to participate in by Rodolfo Graziano, her career did not revive.
 She even attempted a couple of soap operas, “Simplemente María” and “Estación Retiro”, but neither were memorable.
 Olmos began working at Channel 11 as an administrative employee in 1973 and continued for the next 15 years.
+She had one final appearance, in the film Siempre es difícil volver a casa (1992).

+Death

-She had one final appearance, in the film Siempre es difícil volver a casa (1992) and then grew increasingly isolated, as she had no siblings or children and was rarely visited by old friends.
+Towards the end of her life, she grew increasingly isolated, as she had no siblings or children and was rarely visited by old friends.

-Olmos committed suicide on 14 January 1999 in Buenos Aires.
+She died on 14 January 1999 in Buenos Aires at the age of 85.
+The cause of death was suicide.